 Here the first parameter indicates that we will be using a qtbot fixture to control our widget.
-The other parameter is py.test standard's tmpdir that we use to create some files that will be used during our test.
+The other parameter is pytest's standard tmpdir that we use to create some files that will be used during our test.

 Now we create the widget to test and register it: